5 Warning Signs Your Shopify Store Is Losing Customers

 Improve the post-purchase experience: Offer self-service edits and proactive communication.

-Track customer retention metrics Shopify: Monitor RPR, CLV, and churn rate monthly.
+Track your Shopify customer retention metrics: Monitor repeat purchase rate, CLV, and churn rate monthly.

 Use the right tools: Install apps like Account Editor to automate edits, cancellations, and upsells.